nurulislam21/WRO-FE-2025_Team-Echo-Drift/README.md

 ---
 ## About the Team

 We’re three young innovators from across Bangladesh, brought together by our love for robotics and tech.
-We first met as solo competitors—sharing ideas, dreams, and soon a vision.
+We first met as solo competitors sharing ideas, dreams, and soon a vision.
 That’s how our team was born.

 Together, we’ve built trust, worked hard, and won multiple national robotics competitions.
 Our biggest achievement so far?
 Winning Silver at the World Robot Olympiad Bangladesh 2025, earning the chance to represent our country on the global stage.